What Marshall County & Ohio County Schools plan to do without a statewide mandatory mask mandate

 Local school districts are reacting to the state mask mandate that’s finally behind us.

-“We want everybody in school because you can’t beat and in person learning with a teacher, but we want everybody to be safe uncomfortable comfortable.”Shelby Haines, superintendent of Marshall County Schools
+“We want everybody in school because you can’t beat and in person learning with a teacher, but we want everybody to be safe and comfortable.”Shelby Haines, superintendent of Marshall County Schools

-Without that statewide mask mandate for schools, that doesn’t necessarily take it away.
-That depends on what each District chooses to do.
+Without that statewide mask mandate for schools, that doesn’t necessarily take the mandate itself away.
+That depends on what each district chooses to do.

 “We’re ready to move forward, based on what the Governor shared with us today.”Dr. Kim Miller, superintendent of Ohio County Schools

-But Superintendent Dr. Kim Miller says there is still an exception to that.
-If a parent would rather their kid wear a mask, Dr. Miller says that’s okay.
+But Miller says there is still an exception to that.
+If a parent would prefer their child to wear a mask, Miller says that’s okay.
 That also applies to staff members.

-Meanwhile, the Marshall County School District is still deciding if they want to take a different route after the statewide mask mandate’s been lifted.
+Meanwhile, the Marshall County School District is still deciding if they want to take a different route after the statewide mask mandate has been lifted.

 “Currently, we don’t have a mask mandate for Marshall County Schools, but we’ll be flushing out details and working on how children will be or won’t be wearing a mask.”Shelby Haines, superintendent of Marshall County Schools

 Along with wearing masks, there are also changes to virtual learning.
-The State Department of Education is requiring a virtual school option for 6th grade and up, but not anymore for elementary students.
+The State Department of Education is offering a virtual school option for 6th grade and up, but not anymore for elementary students.

 But there’s one thing both Marshall County Schools and Ohio County Schools can all agree on: Kids and their safety is the top priority.